mikro-orm/mikro-orm/docs/docs/events.md

 });
 ```

-Another example, where we register to all the events and all entities:
+Another example, where you register to all the events and all entities:

 ```ts
 import { EventArgs, TransactionEventArgs, EventSubscriber } from '@mikro-orm/core';